zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Marcel says that Fiona is obsessed with Del Gordon.
 “To be obsessed” (obsessed) means that you are only able to think ab out one thing.
 The adjective is “obsessive.”
 Someone who is obsessive is always thinking about one thing.
 Sometimes this can be an indication of some sort of  mental illness.
 Here, it refers to Fiona’s love of this particular athlete.
 She’s o bsessed with this athlete.
 She can’t think of anything else.

 Fiona says, “No, I’m not obsessed.”
 She disagrees w ith Marcel.
 She says, “I admit that I’m a little infatuated with him, but it ’s a healthy kind of adulation.”
-She says “I admit,” meaning I will confess or I will sa y something that is true, even though it isn’t something I may be proud of.
+She says “I admit,” meaning I will confess or I will say something that is true, even though it isn’t something I may be proud of.
 She sa ys she’s a little “infatuated” with Gordon.
 “To be infatuated (infatuated) with” s omeone is to basically be in love with this person, but usually only for a short  time.

 When you are attracted to, for example, a beautiful  woman or a handsome man, you might become infatuated with that person.
 You m ay think of nothing but that person and think that perhaps you are even in love with that person, even if you’ve only seen them on the street.
 That happens t o everyone, I suppose (not after you get married, though).